Frequently Asked Questions

 Can I bring a dog?

-Well behaved dogs on leads are welcome to join the walks (unless stated on the walk descriptions).
-Owners must take responsibility for their own dogs including their behaviour and fouling, and getting them over any stiles.Due to incidents reported in the press, fields with cows and calves may become dangerous to walk in with dogs.
-You will be advised by the walk leaders whether this is the case during the summer months when calving takes place.
+Well behaved dogs on short leads are welcome to join the walks (unless stated on the walk descriptions).
+Owners must take responsibility for their own dogs including their behaviour and fouling, and getting them over any stiles.
+As fields with cows and calves may become dangerous to walk in with dogs, you will be advised by the walk leaders whether this is the case during the summer months when calving takes place.
 If in doubt, attend your first walk without your dog and ask the walk leader about the suitability of bringing your pet.

 Can I bring children with me?

-Yes you can, there are some Introductory and A grade walks that are suitable for wheelchairs and pushchairs and younger children to walk on.
-Children aged 10 years and under must be accompanied by their parent or guardian whilst children aged between 10 - 14 years old, can be accompanied by an adult aged 18 years and under.
-Children aged 14 years and above do not require adult supervision to attend the walks.
+.Children aged 10 years and under must be accompanied by their parent or carer whilst children aged between 10 and 14 years old, can be accompanied by an adult aged 18 years and over.
+Children aged 15 years and above do not require adult supervision to attend the walks.

 What happens when it rains?

-The walks will still go ahead unless the weather is so severe that the walkers will be placed in danger.
+The walks will still go ahead unless the weather is so severe that walkers will be placed in danger.
 The walk leaders will be there at the start of the walk to advise walkers whether or not the walk will take place.
-In winter, please wrap up warm with hats, scarfs and gloves to make your walking experience more enjoyable.
+In winter, please wrap up warm with hats, scarves and gloves to make your walking experience more enjoyable.